-- 4.1 Rocket Science Regeneration & Rose Regeneration have been working with Stronger Communities staff (including the Area Teams) since December 2015 to help staff to analyse the Social Return on Investment levels on Area Council funded projects and activities, with one project per Area Council being analysed in detail.
-Training for staff provided by Rocket Science in February 2016 will then allow Area Team staff to conduct further SROI analysis on other Area Council, Ward Alliance, Neighbourhood Network and Love Where You Live activities. - 4.2 This future analysis will be vital in helping to demonstrate the impact and effectiveness of the localised work commissioned by Area Councils and the localised project and volunteering work done by Ward Alliances and their associated community groups.
-This type of impact assessment will help us to evidence the case for the effectiveness of work developed with a thorough understanding of the local area, its issues and its people. - 4.3 The South Area Council Manager will be investing significant time over the coming months to develop the use of SROI in doing this, and plans to establish a small working group to explore ideas and undertake analysis of existing activities.
-Area Council members wishing to take part would be warmly welcomed. - 4.4 In addition to the training provided to staff, Rocket Science/Rose have also worked alongside the six Area Council Managers to undertake a full SROI analysis for one project in each Area Council.
-The project chosen for analysis for the South Area Council has been the 'One Stop Shop' advice sessions, and details of the SROI outcomes for this project (including the financial proxies used) are outlined in Section 5 of this report. - 4.5 The training slides on SROI provided to staff by Rocket Science/Rose Regeneration and which provide further detail are attached at Appendix B. Further information (including new financial proxies, which are constantly being developed) can be found at www.globalvaluexchange.org
+4.1 Rocket Science Regeneration & Rose Regeneration have been working with Stronger Communities staff (including the Area Teams) since December 2015 to help staff to analyse the Social Return on Investment levels on Area Council funded projects and activities, with one project per Area Council being analysed in detail.
+Training for staff provided by Rocket Science in February 2016 will then allow Area Team staff to conduct further SROI analysis on other Area Council, Ward Alliance, Neighbourhood Network and Love Where You Live activities.

+4.2 This future analysis will be vital in helping to demonstrate the impact and effectiveness of the localised work commissioned by Area Councils and the localised project and volunteering work done by Ward Alliances and their associated community groups.
+This type of impact assessment will help us to evidence the case for the effectiveness of work developed with a thorough understanding of the local area, its issues and its people.

+4.3 In addition to the training provided to staff, Rocket Science/Rose have also worked alongside the six Area Council Managers to undertake a full SROI analysis for one project in each Area Council.

+4.4 The project chosen for analysis for Central Area Council was the RVS project-Looking out for Older people (LOOP).
+Details of the SROI outcomes for this project (including the financial proxies used) are outlined in Section 5 of this report.

+4.5 The training slides on SROI provided to staff by Rocket Science/Rose Regeneration and which provide further detail are attached at Appendix B. Further information (including new financial proxies, which are constantly being developed) can be found at www.globalvaluexchange.org

-5. Draft SROI analysis for the 'One Stop Shop' project
+5. Draft SROI analysis for the RVS LOOP project